 LAUREN HALSEY, top right (with Marcus Daniels), works the packing line for Summaeverythang.
-Josie Macias, above left, and D'yani Luckey, 7, help out.
+Josie Macias, above left, and D'yani Luckey, 7, help out. and the control of th

 Halsey enlisted the aid of Korina Matyas, a childhood friend who is also an environmental law and policy advocate.
 Matyas helped get the project off the ground by connecting Halsey to local farmers.